 Lawrence Albert Marsden was born in St. Paul, Minnesota in May of 1919.
-His mom was hurried there with pregnancy complications, and the two returned to live with his Great Aunt Vi in Luverne.
+His mom was hurried there with pregnancy complications, and the two returned to live with his Aunt Vi in Luverne.
 My father’s dad had died in the flu epidemic of 1918 in November.

 Some copies of each are attainable online.